OrchardCMS/OrchardCore.Commerce/docs/features/taxation.md

 Enable the _Orchard Core Commerce - Tax_ feature.
 This grants you the _Tax_ content part, which you can attach to any content type that has a [_Product_ part](products-and-prices.md).
 This adds the following settings to the content item editor:

 - Tax Code: You may use this field to store a product classification code or tax bracket name.
-This can be used for calculating gross price or for accounting.
+This can be used for calculating Price (including Tax) or for accounting.
-- Gross Price & Tax Rate: These are used by the basic tax support, see below.
+- Price (including Tax) & Tax Rate: These are used by the basic tax support, see below.

 ## Basic tax support

-Filling out the _Gross Price_ and _Tax Rate_ (percentage) fields, automatically updates the product's regular price field to the calculated net price during publish.
-For products configured like this the shopping cart shows the _Gross Price_ instead of the _Price_ field (so it only works with _Price_ part and not the _PriceVariant_ part).
+Filling out the _Price (including Tax)_ and _Tax Rate_ (percentage) fields, automatically updates the product's regular price field to the calculated net price during publish.
+For products configured like this the shopping cart shows the _Price (including Tax)_ instead of the _Price_ field (so it only works with _Price_ part and not the _PriceVariant_ part).
 This is suitable for stores that only ship locally.

 ## Locally maintained tax rates